DjangoGirls/tutorial/en/python_introduction/README.md

 If you get stuck, just ask for help.

-and then use Python to execute the code in the file like this:
+Now use Python to execute the code in the file like this:

     $ python3 python_intro.py
     Hello, Django girls!

 Alright!
-You just ran your first python program that was saved to a file.
+You just ran your first Python program that was saved to a file.
 Feel awesome?

 You can now move on to an essential tool in programming: